-I had intended this article to be properly pre-anthologized – that is, published in an appropriate venue before its inclusion in my second book Fields of Vision (Quezon City: Ateneo de Manila University Press, 1995: 1-36).
-Unfortunately, the only publication ready and willing to consider it, the Philippines Communication Journal, folded up due to lack of funds.
-Since my manuscript submission deadline had drawn near, it became the first in a long line of scholarly essays I’d written that skipped the journal peer-review process (notably my next book, Wages of Cinema) – although the university press did provide a set of review comments for me to go over.
-This explains the absence of an abstract and keywords, and the presence of too-hasty assertions that should have awaited grad-level finessing.
+I had intended this article to be properly pre-anthologized – that is, published in an appropriate venue before its inclusion in Fields of Vision.
+Unfortunately, the only publication ready and willing to consider it could not maintain its letterpress printing contract due to lack of funds.
+Since my book manuscript submission deadline was drawing near, it became the first in a long line of scholarly essays I’d written that skipped the journal peer-review process (notably everything in my next book, Wages of Cinema) – although the university press did provide a set of review comments for me to go over.
+This explains the presence of too-hasty assertions that should have awaited proficient finessing, as well as an embarrassing over-reliance on introductory texts and foreign-film samples.
 Nevertheless the basic thesis – that martial law-era Philippine film practice observed the mainstream Hollywood-vs.-European “art cinema” dichotomy – provides a panoramic view of local film triumphs from the perspective of its practitioners, who went about their activities, for better or worse, with this consciousness in mind.
 The essay appeared in the Filipino film critics circle’s 1990s collection but it strangely failed to print the dedication that I maintained as my only condition for its inclusion.
 To jump to later sections, please click here for:

 • French New Wave;